 Fire retardant treating creates a chemical barrier that restricts the flame spread along the wood.
-The proprietary retardants are not just on the surface, but are infused deep into the wood to provide durable, safe and long-lasting protection.
+The proprietary retardants are not just on the surface, but are integrated deep into the wood to provide durable, safe and long-lasting protection.
 As a result, the potential useful applications of wood is extended from single-family homes into multifamily and commercial applications where fire risk is a concern for exiting the structure during a fire emergency.

 Click on the video to see how

 The treating process utilizes pressure that forces the fire retardant into the wood fiber.
 While there are a variety of fire retardants used today, the manufacturing process is virtually the same for all.